Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Maruti: And it’s comparatively easier for them.

-Ryoko: I see, and I feel like if I were a foreigner, I would have the impression that, you know, there are strict working ways that Japan has.
+Ryoko: I see, and I feel like if I were a foreigner, I would have the impression that you know, there are strict working ways that Japan has.
 Do you think that is something you have had to face over the years?
 Or, like especially at Mercari, because there are so many foreigners, there’s no such, you know, Japanese forced environment.
 How do you feel about that?

 Maruti: Honestly, it depends on where you are working.
 It is similar in every country.
 So, if you are, if you are opting for a company that has a good culture, you can work anywhere.
 I can say, but.
 I mean, if you look at Japan from outside of the world, Japan has some kind of a bad image, like excessive work hours.
-People are, I mean, working kind of like holistically here.
-So, I think those kinds of thing I can say is not applicable to all companies here.
+People are, I mean, working holistically here.
+So, I think those kinds of things I can say are not applicable to all companies here.
 I mean, some companies really do have a good environment there.
 And they are really promoting a good work-life balance.
 So yeah, I don’t see those issues anymore nowadays.

 Maruti: Well, honestly, I worked only for a short time in India during my initial career, and then I moved to Japan.
 But what I heard from my friends there, there are, of course, differences in the project execution styles.